 States also differ in the application of non-economic and punitive damages.
 Punitive damages are intended to punish a defendant for extreme wrongdoing, rather than compensate a victim, and are awarded on top of “compensatory” damages (such as medical bills, lost income, etc.) where available.
 A defendant’s conduct must have been extremely reckless or malicious to warrant punitive damages.
 Noneconomic damages are compensatory damages that relate to harm which is difficult to measure such as pain and suffering or emotional distress.
 Some states impose limits on the amount of noneconomic and/or punitive damages that may be awarded.

-In both Oregon and Washington, the respective governments had enacted limits on the total noneconomic damages available in personal injury matters.
+In Washington, the respective government had enacted limits on the total noneconomic damages available in personal injury matters.
 In both states, courts found that such caps violated their state’s constitution.
-The legality of a non-economic damages cap in Oregon is still partially open and subject to court fights.
 In Washington, the issue appears fairly resolved: No cap on noneconomic damages is now in effect.

-Call Vancouver Attorney John Lutgens for Help After an Accident in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help After an Accident in Washington State

 For dedicated and effective legal help pursuing a personal injury or wrongful death claim in Portland, Vancouver, or elsewhere throughout Washington, contact Vancouver personal injury lawyer John Lutgens for a no-cost consultation at 360-693-2119.